Ala Wai Cove

 No analysis available

-The public remarks repeatedly confirm community laundry on every floor, not just in the building generally.
-This is directly supported by floor-specific language in several listings.
+The remarks repeatedly confirm floor-by-floor community laundry facilities.
+This is directly supported across multiple listings.

 All 17 current MLS listings include parking features (OPEN/COVER/GARAGE/ASSIGN) and the public remarks repeatedly reference parking: 'dedicated parking stall', 'one full-size assigned parking stall', and 'secure covered parking'.
 Evidence is strong across multiple listings and agents, indicating the building offers parking.